Equivalence between divisibility and monotonic decrease of information in classical and quantum stochastic processes: Divisibility and the memoryless property

-A crucial point to stress is that, while the joint system-environment evolution can always be divided (as a consequence of its unitarity) into successive steps, i.e., $U(k,i)=U(k,j)U(j,i)$, for all $t_k\ge t_j\ge t_i$, the same is not in general true for the reduced dynamics of the system $S$ alone.
-Namely, given a dynamical mapping $(\mN^i)_{i\ge 0}$, it is not in general possible to find a two-parameter family of channels $\{\mL(j,i)\}_{j\ge i\ge0}$ from $\bound(\sH_S)$ into itself
+A crucial point to stress is that, while the joint system-environment evolution can always be divided (as a consequence of its unitarity) into successive steps, i.e., $U(j,i)=U(j,0)[U(i,0)]^\dag$, for all $j\ge i$, the same is not in general true for the reduced dynamics of the system $S$ alone.
+Namely, given a dynamical mapping $(\mN^i)_{i\ge 0}$, it is not in general possible to find a family of channels $\{\mL(j,i)\}_{j\ge i\ge0}$ from $\bound(\sH_i)$ into $\bound(\sH_j)$ such that